Reproduction and Replication of an Adversarial Stylometry Experiment: Reproduction

 \paragraph{Polynomial SVM}

-\citet{brennan2012adversarial} report using an SVM model with a polynomial kernel.
-They do not indicate the parameters they use.
-To find suitable parameters, we performed a grid search on the training examples of the Extended Brennan-Greenstadt corpus (ten-fold cross validation).
-The range of parameters searched follows the suggestions of the LIBSVM authors \cite{CC01a}.
+\citet{brennan2012adversarial} report using an SVM model with a polynomial kernel but do not indicate the parameters they used.
+To find suitable parameters, we performed a grid search on the training examples of the Extended Brennan-Greenstadt corpus (10-fold cross-validation).
+The range of parameters searched follows the suggestions of the LIBSVM authors \citep{CC01a}.

 We chose an SVM model using a polynomial kernel with the following parameters: degree ($d$) equal to 3, regularization (``C'') equal to $0.01$, $\gamma$ equal to $0.001$, and constant bias $r$ equal to 100.
-Many sets of parameters performed roughly as well.
-The chosen polynomial SVM has an average accuracy of 83.0\% in attributing authorship given 45 candidates (10-fold cross validation)---virtually identical to the accuracy reported in the original study.
+Many sets of parameters performed roughly as well as these.
+The chosen polynomial SVM has an average accuracy of 83.0\% in attributing authorship given 45 candidates (10-fold cross-validation)---virtually identical to the accuracy reported in the original study.

-Most of the Writeprints-static features are counts (e.g., of POS tags, of function words).
+Most of the Writeprints-static features are counts (e.g., of POS tags or function words).
 Because documents differ in length, we normalize each document's feature vector by the sum of its elements.
-Each feature is then standardized by dividing by the standard deviation after deducting the mean.
+Each feature is then standardized by dividing by the standard deviation after mean-centering.